-- A vendor is an owner/operator of a business entity approved to sell at the CFM by CFM Management from April 13- November 30, 2013. - Selling space rented and assigned to vendors in increments of 10' x 10', unless otherwise noted. - Vendors shall not sublet their space to others.
+- A vendor is an owner/operator of a business entity approved to sell at the CFM by CFM Management for a specified amount of time. - Selling space rented and assigned to vendors in increments of 10' x 10', unless otherwise noted. - Vendors shall not sublet their space to others.
 Prepaid fees are non-transferable to other CFM dates or vendors.
-If a vendor sells his or her business, he/she may not transfer his or her CFM space to the new owner. - Multiple Spaces: No new vendors may obtain multiple spaces with the exception of farmers - Umbrella or 8x8 Space: vendor space not large enough for a 10' x 10' canopy, but suitable for a Market umbrella or 8x8 tent.
+If a vendor sells his or her business, he/she may not transfer his or her CFM space to the new owner. - Multiple Spaces: No new vendors may obtain multiple spaces with the exception of farmers - Cart or 8' x 8' Space: vendor space not large enough for a 10' x 10' canopy but, suitable for a Cart or 8x8 canopy.